tensor4all/QuanticsTCI.jl/README.md

 ## Usage

 *This section only contains the bare minimum to get you started.
-More examples, including more advanced use cases, can be found in the [T4F examples repository](https://tensors4fields.gitlab.io/T4FExamples.jl/dev/index.html).
-For a documentation of the API, see the [package documentation](https://tensors4fields.gitlab.io/quanticstci.jl/dev/index.html).*
+More examples, including more advanced use cases, can be found in the [the tensor4all website](https://tensor4all.github.io).
+For a documentation of the API, see the [package documentation](https://tensor4all.github.io/QuanticsTCI.jl/dev/index.html).*

 The easiest way to construct a quantics tensor train is the `quanticscrossinterpolate` function.
 For example, the function `f(x, y) = (cos(x) - cos(x - 2y)) * abs(x + y)` can be interpolated as follows.